ryba3310/Easy_envoy/README.md

 - ❌  Make use of Filter chains in envoy instead of authrity match feature in routes - seems like to much hussle
 - ✅  Build Grafana dashboards
 - ⚠️   Make logs for everything and push it with promtail
-- ⚠️   Moar DASHBOARDS
+- ⚠️   More DASHBOARDS
-- ⚠️   Emply SDS in Envoy to avoid additional restrt after deployment to load generated certificate, SDS dynamically looks for new secrets
+- ⚠️   Employ SDS in Envoy to avoid additional restart after deployment to load generated certificate, SDS dynamically looks for new secrets
 - ⚠️   Add add and use Envoy ability to scale and discover services as needed under workload
-- ⚠️   Find solution to L5 problem
+- ⚠️   Find solution to L5 problem(probably not possible due to 'hacky' nature of applied solution)
 - ⚠️   Fix Docker 'promiscuous' mode with UFW/iptables when it bypasses the host based rules(mitigated with cloud provider rules)
-- ⚠️   Add HTTP3/QUIC support in envoy config
+- ✅   Add HTTP3/QUIC support in envoy config